When to Transfer: Adaptive Source Selection for Positive Transfer in Linear Models: Related Work

+A central difficulty is that task relatedness is often imperfect: transferring from a mismatched source can hurt, leading to \emph{negative transfer}~\citep{Rosenstein2005Transfer,zhang2022survey}.
+This has motivated work on \emph{when} TL helps, including transferability measures and risk-based viewpoints~\citep{transferRisk2023}.

-\paragraph{Transfer Learning as Regularization for Linear Models} \quad In linear prediction, transfer learning is typically realized through regularization that biases the target parameters toward the source information.
-Classical formulations couple source and target with penalty terms~\citep{EvgeniouPontil2004}, while hypothesis transfer methods fix a source estimator and shrink the target toward it, as in data-enriched regression~\citep{ChenOwenShi2014}.
-Multitask formulations extend this idea by enforcing shared structure, for example, via group sparsity to align supports~\citep{ObozinskiWainwrightJordan2010} or low-rank constraints to induce a common subspace~\citep{ArgyriouEvgeniouPontil2007}; domain adaptation techniques such as feature augmentation offer an equivalent linear view~\citep{Daume2007}.
+\paragraph{TL as Regularization for Linear Models} In linear prediction, TL is often realized through regularization that biases the target parameters toward source information.
+Classical formulations couple source and target via penalty terms~\citep{EvgeniouPontil2004}, while hypothesis transfer methods fix a source estimator and shrink the target toward it, as in data-enriched regression~\citep{ChenOwenShi2014}.
+Multi-task formulations extend this idea by enforcing shared structure, \eg via group sparsity to align supports~\citep{ObozinskiWainwrightJordan2010} or low-rank constraints to induce a common subspace~\citep{ArgyriouEvgeniouPontil2007}; domain adaptation techniques such as feature augmentation offer an equivalent linear view~\citep{Daume2007}.
 Other strategies include stability-based methods that control the effect of source samples~\citep{kuzborskij2013stability} and adaptive algorithms guided by Bayesian optimization~\citep{sorocky2020share}.
-In all these approaches, coupling hyperparameters are tuned on held-out data, so success depends on source–target similarity; when this fails, negative transfer may occur~\citep{wang2019characterizing}.

-Unlike these approaches, we do not alter the target objective with coupling penalties.
-Instead, we choose how many auxiliary samples to add via a data-driven rule with finite-sample guarantees, providing a complementary way to avoid negative transfer.